How can we help you?

 SelfDesign Learning Foundation, the authority for the SelfDesign® Learning Community, is funded through various streams including grants, donations and charitable gifts.

-SelfDesign Learning Community is funded by the BC Ministry of Education and Child Care as a Group 1 Independent Online Learning School.
+SelfDesign Learning Community is partially funded by the BC Ministry of Education and Child Care as a Group 1 Independent Online Learning School.
 This means we are funded at 63 per cent of the flat public school online learning per-student rate.

-SelfDesign Learning Community also receives funding from the BC Ministry of Education and Child Care for learners with a special education designation.
+SelfDesign Learning Community also receives partial funding from the BC Ministry of Education and Child Care for learners with a special education designation.
 Funding is equivalent to 100 per cent of the public per student operating cost determined for the level of support required to provide the best possible education for the student.
 In other words, this funding is the same for all learners across the province.

 SelfDesign Learning Community is one of the largest independent online learning schools in British Columbia and offers education to residents of B.C.
 We offer a personalized and flexible approach to education for approximately 2,000 learners from kindergarten to grade 12 each year.